 Deputy General Counsel for Program Service

 Philip H. Rosenfelt is the Deputy General Counsel for Program Service in the Office of the General Counsel at the U.S. Department of Education.
 In this post, he oversees legal services to the Department relating to the development and implementation of Federal programs that assist elementary and secondary, vocational and adult education, special education, rehabilitative services, the Institute of Education Sciences, educational equity, and ethics provisions, as well as advice to the Office of the Secretary of Education on civil rights issues.
 He has served in this post beginning in July of 2006 (and in an acting capacity since March of 2005).
 Prior to that time, he served as the Assistant General Counsel for Elementary, Secondary, Adult and Vocational Education from 1980 (with a few interruptions for serving in other positions in an “Acting” capacity).
+He also served as Acting General Counsel of the Department, or the Deputy General Counsel “delegated to perform the functions and duties of the General Counsel” from July 2011 to December 2014.
 He has worked as an attorney in the Office of the General Counsel at the Department of Education and its predecessor -- the Department of Health, Education, and Welfare -- since 1971.
 He has received various awards for his Federal service, including Senior Executive Service Awards.
 Since April of 2006, he has served as the Secretary's appointee to the U.S. Holocaust Memorial Council as an ex-officio member.